jito-foundation/jito-solana/docs/src/operations/prerequisites.md

 While anyone can join the network, you should make sure that your home computer and network meets the specifications in the [hardware requirements](./requirements.md) doc.
 Most home internet service providers do not provide consistent service that would allow your validator to perform well.
 If your home network or personal hardware is not performant enough to keep up with the Solana cluster, your validator will not be able to participate in consensus.

-In addition to performance considerations, you will want to make sure that your home computer is resistant to outages caused by loss of power, flooding, fire, theft, etc. If you are just getting started and learning about being an operator, a home setup may be sufficient, but you will want to consider all of these factors when you start operating your validator on the mainnet-beta cluster.
+In addition to performance considerations, you will want to make sure that your home computer is resistant to outages caused by loss of power, flooding, fire, theft, etc. If you are just getting started on the testnet cluster and learning about being an operator, a home setup may be sufficient, but you will want to consider all of these factors when you start operating your validator on the mainnet-beta cluster.